Country Style (American TV series)

 The setting was a small town bandstand on a Saturday night.
-Musical numbers, comedy vignettes and square dancing took place around the bandstand, where Alvy West and the Volunteer Firemens’ Band played.
+Musical numbers, comedy vignettes and square dancing took place around the bandstand, where Alvy West and the Volunteer Firemen's Band played.
 The host was Peggy Ann Ellis.
-Regulars included Pat Adair, Bob Austin, Emily Barnes, Gordon Dilworth, and The Folk Dancers.
+Regulars included Ray Smith, Pat Adair, Bob Austin, Emily Barnes, Gordon Dilworth, and The Folk Dancers.

 As with most DuMont series, no episodes are known to survive.
 This series should not be confused with the radio and TV series Country Style, USA (1957–60).

+Critical response

+Jack Gould, in a review in The New York Times, wrote that, although some elements of the premiere episode were appealing, "the whole looked as if it had been put together by a summer aprentice group which had seen only the work of Oklahoma and Carousel."
+He said that Dilworth "did very handily by some folk songs on the guitar" and that Ellis "was satisfactory" but she could have chosen better songs.

 Jimmy Dean program

 During 1957, Jimmy Dean hosted Country Style, a daytime TV version of The Jimmy Dean Show, which aired on WTOP-TV in Washington, DC, on weekday mornings.